 (c) Loading Precautions for Vehicle Scales, Axle-Load Scales, and Combination Vehicle/Livestock Scales. - When loading the scale for testing, one side of the test pattern shall be loaded to no more than half of the concentrated load capacity or test load before loading the other side.
 The area covered by the test load may be less than 1.2 m (4 ft) x 3.0 m (10 ft) or the width of the scale platform, whichever is less; for test patterns less than 1.2 m (4 ft) in length the maximum loading shall meet the formula: [(wheel base of test cart or length of test load divided by 48 in) x 0.9 x CLC].
 The maximum test load applied to each test pattern shall not exceed the concentrated load capacity of the scale.
-When the test pattern exceeds 1.2 m (4 ft), the maximum test load applied shall not exceed the concentrated load capacity of the length of the length of the test load.
+When the test pattern exceeds 1.2 m (4 ft), the maximum test load applied shall not exceed the concentrated load capacity times the largest "r" factor in Table UR.3.2.1.
+Span Maximum Load for the length of the area covered by the test load.
 For load-receiving elements installed prior to January 1, 1989, the rated section capacity may be substituted for concentrated load capacity to determine maximum loading.
 An example of a possible test pattern is shown above.

-- (d) Multiple Pattern Loading.
-To test to the nominal capacity, multiple patterns may be simultaneously loaded in a manner consistent with the method of use. - (e) Other Designs.
-Special design scales and those that are wider than 3.7 m (12 ft) shall be tested in a manner consistent with the method of use but following the principles described above.
+(d) Multiple Pattern Loading. - To test to the nominal capacity, multiple patterns may be simultaneously loaded in a manner consistent with the method of use.

+(e) Other Designs. - Special design scales and those that are wider than 3.7 m (12 ft) shall be tested in a manner consistent with the method of use but following the principles described above.